stryker-mutator/stryker-net/docs/configuration.md

 During a mutation testrun one or more reporters can be enabled.
 A reporter will produce some kind of output during or after the mutation testrun.

-The available reporters options are
+The available reporter options are
 * all
 * progress
 * dots